archeofoss/archeofoss/2025/call-for-papers.md

 archaeological potential mapping, site recognition, and ground truthing, with a particular emphasis on solutions based on Free and Open Source Software (FOSS).

----

-## Publication of the Proceedings

-**After the Conference**

-All authors will be asked to submit a full paper that will be published in the official proceedings of the conference after a double blind peer-review process.
-The proceedings will be published as a special issue of [Archeologia e Calcolatori](http://www.archcalc.cnr.it/) scientific journal, an *A* indexed journal by [ANVUR](https://www.anvur.it/) for Archaeology and Computer science.